 Offered in nearly all departments, WRIT courses for a particular semester may be viewed in Courses @ Brown by selecting "Writing-Designated Courses" in the Curriculum Program section on the left-hand navigation.

-Students may not make requests to add the WRIT designation to particular courses.
+Only course instructors may request the WRIT designation.
+Students may not petition to add the WRIT designation to particular courses.